langevin-usgs/modflow-training-princeton2024/SOFTWARE.md

 ## Part 4.
 Obtaining MODFLOW 6

 We will be using the parallel version of MODFLOW 6 in this workshop.
 If you are working on Windows, then you can download the parallel version of MODFLOW 6 from [here](https://github.com/MODFLOW-USGS/modflow6/releases/tag/6.5.0).
+Note that we will also walk through this step during the workshop.
 The distribution file for windows that includes the parallel version is called `mf6.5.0_win64par.zip`.

 If you are using a Mac or Linux laptop for the workshop, then you will need to build the parallel version of MODFLOW.
 We have simplified the build process, which can be completed in just a few minutes.
 Instructions for building the parallel version of MODFLOW 6 are located [here](./build_parallel_mf6.md).